Severny Island

 Severny Island (Се́верный о́стров) is a Russian Arctic island.
 It is the northern island of the Novaya Zemlya archipelago.

 It was historically called Lütke Land after Friedrich Benjamin von Lütke, who explored it.
 It lies approximately 400 km north of the Russian mainland.
 It has an area of 48904 km2, making it the 30th-largest island in the world and the 3rd-largest uninhabited island in the world, although there was formerly a settlement at Lagerni on the northern shore of the narrow Matochkin Strait.
 It is part of the Russian Arctic National Park (along with Franz Josef Land which lies to the north).

 Geography

 Severny Island is separated from Yuzhny Island (Southern) by the narrow Matochkin Strait.
 Forty percent of the island is covered by the Severny Island ice cap, which is the largest glacier by area and by volume in Europe (if counted as part of it).
 Severny Island is known for its numerous glaciers.
 Cape Flissingsky is the easternmost point of Severny Island, while Cape Zhelaniya is the northernmost point; the most westerly point is Sukhoy Nos.

 Climate

 Severny Island has a cold tundra climate (Köppen climate classification ET), with average temperatures barely reaching the freezing mark in the warmest months.
-The temperature varies from -5 to -37 C in winter to -9 to 5 C in summer.
+The temperature varies from -37 to -5 C in winter to -9 to 5 C in summer.